 Debra Elmegreen, Professor and Chair of Astronomy on the Maria Mitchell Chair, was quoted in a Science story about the mapping of a distant Milky Way outpost.
 October 13, 2017

 On August 21, 2017, North America was the site of an eclipse of the Sun, the first in our hemisphere since 1979.
 Assistant Professor of Astronomy Colette Salyk answered a few questions about the eclipse and how to prepare for it.

 Download images for non-commercial use, photo credit required.

 Professor Elmegreen has been on the Vassar faculty since 1985, teaching astronomy at all levels.
 She received her undergraduate degree in astrophysics from Princeton University (the first woman to do so) and her MA and PhD in Astronomy from Harvard University.
 She was a Carnegie Postdoctoral Fellow (the first woman to hold this position) at the Carnegie Observatories in Pasadena.
-Professor Elmegreen is President-elect of the International Astronomical Union, which include 101 member nations and 13,500 members worldwide.
+Professor Elmegreen is President-elect of the International Astronomical Union, which includes 101 member nations and 13,500 members worldwide.
 She is Chair of the Board of Directors of the Associated Universities for Research in Astronomy (AURA), which manages ground-based federal observatories (NOAO and Gemini) as well as the Hubble Space Telescope.
-She is Past President of the American Astronomical Society and Past Chair of the Astronomy Section of the American Association for the Advancement of Science.
-She is a Fellow of the AAAS and a National Associate of the National Research Council, National Academy of Sciences.
+She is Past President of the American Astronomical Society.
+She is also Past Chair of the Astronomy Section of the American Association for the Advancement of Science, and an elected Fellow of the AAAS.
+She is a National Associate of the National Research Council of the National Academy of Sciences.
 She was awarded the George van Biesbroeck prize of the American Astronomical Society for service to astronomy.